OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/README.md

 ### [OXRS-AC-SENSORS-ESP-LIB](/docs/libraries/esp-sensor-library.md)
 - Allows quick easy code intergration for devices with qwiic jst connection support
-- allows the use of 5 different qwiic devices
+- Allows the use of 5 different qwiic devices